 - For each road type listed, click the default symbol and change it to a symbol you think is appropriate.

 Some of the road types are just ramps for other road types.
 It's a good idea to symbolize the ramps the same way you symbolize the primary road type.
 You can also symbolize highways with a larger line width so they stand out more.
 The purpose of changing the symbology is to help you read the map better, so make whatever symbology changes you think are necessary.

 The map symbology updates automatically once you make the changes.

 Each of the three corridors crosses at least one major highway, with some of them crossing two.
 Because your model only measured distance from roads in general, the highways weren't considered more threatening obstacles to mountain lions than smaller streets.
 However, it's extremely difficult for a mountain lion to cross a highway without putting itself in extreme danger.

 Compare the results to highways

 You've encountered a potential problem for your corridors: major highways that pose a serious danger to mountain lions.
 Los Angeles is known for its extensive highway system, serving as a junction for numerous interstate freeways.
-One of the most important freeways in the area is US Route 101, which is one of the highways that crosses the Santa Susana to Santa Monica corridor.
-You'll explore the corridor's relation to this highway, as well as some of the other highways crossed by your potential corridors, and consider a possible solution to the problem.
+One of the most important north-south freeways in the area is Interstate 5, which is one of the highways that crosses the Santa Susana to San Gabriel corridor.
+You'll explore the corridor's relation to this highway, as well as some of the other highways crossed by your potential corridors, to see if there may be a possible solution to the problem.

 - Turn off the Roads layer.

-- On the ribbon, on the Map tab, in the Navigate group, click Bookmarks and choose US Route 101.
+- On the ribbon, on the Map tab, in the Navigate group, click Bookmarks and choose Interstate 5.